CodingStunts/frontend-fruit-technical-test/README.md

-## Frontend Technical Test
+# Frontend Technical Test

 In this technical you will be using an API to create an interface to allow users to explore the API's data.

-The API being used is https://www.fruityvice.com/ which has lots of data about fruit.
+The API being used is https://www.fruityvice.com/doc/index.html which has lots of data about fruit.
 Below is a list of API calls that will be useful when completing this task.

-- /api/fruit/all - get a list of all fruit
-- /api/fruit/{ID} - get a fruit by ID
-- /api/fruit/{name} - get a fruit by name

-# Requirements
+## Requirements

 1. Display all fruits in a list
     - Show the name of each fruit
     - Show an image for each fruit
-    -
+    - There are no images in the API so you will have to use keywords to source the images

 2. Create a page for each fruit
     - When a user clicks on a fruit they should be take to the fruit page